AbbyRead/BTW-BetterWithoutWolves/README.md

 - ✓ **Non-interactive** - Cannot be fed, petted, or dyed.
 - ✓ **Sterile** - Cannot breed or produce offspring.
 - ✓ **Inert** - No eating, pooping, transformation to dire wolves, dire wolf sun-fire damage, or howling countdowns.
-- ✓ **Possession Effect Halted** - Truly nothing to worry about.
+- ✓ **Absent-of-Possession** - Truly nothing to worry about.

 **Most importantly:** Wolves remain as valid entities in your save file.
-Uninstall the addon and they instantly return to normal behavior!
+Uninstall the addon and they instantly return to their normal, questionable behavior.

----

-## Technical Details

-This addon demonstrates advanced BTW modding techniques:

-### Non-Destructive Approach
-- Uses Mixin injections to modify behavior without replacing classes.
-- Wolves remain in world save data, just inactive.
-- 100% reversible - no data corruption or entity deletion.

-### What Gets Disabled
-All wolf behaviors are frozen:
-- Core AI (movement, pathfinding, targeting)
-- Interactions (feeding, taming, collar dyeing)
-- Sounds (barking, growling, howling, footsteps)
-- Physical presence (collision, pushing, damage)
-- Biological needs (eating, hunger, mating, pooping)
-- BTW-specific mechanics (possession, beast transformation, etc.)

 ---